Claire-Fisher/rock-paper-scissors-ms2/README.md

   - Included as files in the assets folder to increase download times.

 ### Fully automated game functionality
-- The user is only required navigate and input their weapon selection with a choice of three buttons.
+- The user is only required to navigate and input their weapon selection with a choice of three buttons.
 - The AI's choice, turn result, score keeping and final result are all fully automated and displayed to the user.

 ### 3-2-1 Countdown
-- An animated short countdown gives the illusion that the AI is "thinking" about it's weapon selection.
+- An animated short countdown gives the illusion that the AI is "thinking" about its weapon selection.
 It builds suspense before the turn result, improving UX.
 - The countdown allows the user a moment to read and be reminded of their latest weapon choice, while not interrupting site flow.
 - This feature also improves accessibilities by allowing users with cognitive, and/or reading difficulties, a moment to process the game information (Site objective No.7).